History and Mission

 In 1967, the Champaign County Association for the Mentally Retarded (CCAMR), later known as the Champaign County Advocacy & Mentoring Resource, acquired the responsibilities for fundraising and planning along with the Mayor’s support.
 In 1969, Rantoul joined forces as a supporting city of the program and the Champaign and Urbana Park Districts provided tremendous support, especially in donating the use of swimming pools, parks and park equipment.
 Eighteen individuals attended the first gathering of the Togetherness Club in February, 1969.
 Sponsored by CCAMR, the program provided recreational and cultural enrichment activities to handicapped teenagers and young adults in the area.

-In 1972, the four community organizations outline above, came together to form Developmental Services Center (DSC).
+In 1972, the four community organizations outline above, came together to form DSC.
 Since its inception, DSC has provided opportunities for individuals to live the most independent life possible, while becoming a part of their community.
 It is from the foundation in which it was built, that the mission was born, “DSC supports people to live a rich and meaningful life.”

 During the years, many improvements have been made in all aspect of life for people with disabilities, but there is much more than can be accomplished.
 Together, as a community, we must continue our mission with passion to give each person the opportunity to be the best they can be.